 The main photo spots.
 I made this map using Google Maps (see my tutorial on how to make one in this post).

-There are quite a few good viewpoints in Tallin (I’ll be doing a separate post on them), my favorite was Kohtuotsa viewing platform:
+There are quite a few good viewpoints in Tallinn (see this post), my favorite was Kohtuotsa viewing platform:

 Visiting was like stepping back in time, I definitely need to come back in winter when they put up a giant Christmas tree in the square and all those red roofs are covered in snow.